“Just an ordinary young man, striving to make a positive impact in the world…”

 In 2012, I was introduced to research through my former paediatric rheumatologist.
 At the time, I was completely research-naïve.
 I didn’t see how research could benefit me, or similarly, how my experiences could benefit research.
 Over the years, my experience has evolved, my understanding has grown, and my passion for healthcare research has come to fruition.

 In July 2016, I graduated from The University of Manchester with a 1st class degree in Biomedical Sciences with Industrial/Professional Experience.
-Inspired by my personal experience of living with ill health, and my genuine desire to make a positive change to other young people living with health conditions, I am now studying a PhD at The University of Leeds, where I hope to make it easier for children and young people to take control of their health, for the better.
-I am doing this under the supervision of Professor Veronica Swallow, Dr Linda Milnes and Professor Linda McGowan.
+Inspired by my personal experience of living with ill health, and my genuine desire to make a positive change to other young people living with health conditions, I completed my PhD at The University of Leeds.
+I hope that the findings from my research will make it easier for children and young people to take control of their health, for the better, in the future.

 I particularly enjoy engaging and involving patients, carers and members of the public in research, because at the end of the day, research is everyone’s business, and an important part of everyone’s treatment.
-I’m also a consumer representative and patient insight partner with various health and clinical research communities around the world.
+I also have the honour of working with many health and clinical research communities around the world.
 I do this because together, one day, we will remove the challenges for people living with ill health.

-If you’re interested, please click here take a look at my personal record, a rather comprehensive list of everything I’ve done over the years.
+If you’re interested, please click here take a look at all the things that I’m involved with, which is growing into a rather comprehensive list of everything I’ve done over the years.
+Do get in touch if there are any opportunities that you think I could support.

 Thanks for taking the time to visit my website!
 I hope you’ll join me on my journey.